 Supplies

 Music & Melodies (MM) 2023-2024

 Stories, Colors & More (SCM) i-iv, 4, 21

 basic supplies (see p. vii)

 story audio (see p. vii)

 candle

 black cloth

 various crosses

 copies of Grace Notes (GN) 1

 Responding

 Claiming SCM 4a

-Celebrating
+Praying

 copies of GN 2

-Praying
+Extra

 copies of GN 3

-Extra

-copies of GN 4

 Children attending the session after a service may have a palm branch with them.
 Let the children know that the palm fronds given at their church may look different than the one on GN 1 because they come from different kinds of palm trees.

 GATHERING IN GOD'S GRACE

 Before the children arrive, post SCM i-ii, "Your Visual Schedule."
 Cut out and glue the arrow marker on a clothespin.
 Use the schedule to provide clear expectations and a visual cue for the group.

-See SCM iii-iv for the key to icons (for example, 6 1) and ways to adapt for children who have special needs or disabilities.
+See SCM iii-iv for the key to icons (for example, © 1) and ways to adapt for children who have special needs or disabilities.

 Welcoming and Preparing

 Welcome each child with "Grace and peace be with you, (Name)."
 Prompt the children to respond, "And also with you."
 Invite children to help prepare the worship space.
 Place the black cloth over the table, place the candle in the center of the table, and add various crosses to arrange on the table.
 Ask the children to help prepare today's "Responding in Gratitude" activities.
 Suggest that one or two prepare to lead today's singing.
+Since the Scripture passage is pretty brutal in its description of Jesus' death, it is not age-appropriate for a group with younger children, and even some older children.
+Use the story on SCM 4 and invite a couple of volunteers to practice reading it.
+Note that the sentences in bold and the questions in italics will not be read during the first reading of the story.
 Distribute copies of GN 1 and invite the children to color green palm leaves and cut them out.
 Recall together the story of Jesus' entry into Jerusalem when the crowd cheered Jesus and waved palm branches.
-Invite discussion from the children about a day or a week that may have started off really great and ended up being hard for them.
+Invite discussion from the children about a day, or a week, that may have started off really great and ended up being hard for them.
 Share your own experience or memory as well.
 Add the palm branches to the worship space.
 Singing Listen to "Were You There"-MM 17; SCM 21.
 Play the song again and invite the children to sing the first verse of the song.
 Stop the song.
 You will play the second verse after "Reflecting on God's Grace."
 Praying

 Gather around the worship table.
 Turn on the candle.
 Allow a few moments of silence, encouraging children to focus on the light and to quiet their hearts and minds.
 Explain that you will pray a prayer and that they will repeat after you and follow your motions.
-Pray: Thank you, Jesus, for coming to earth. (index fingers point up, then down) / Thank you, Jesus, for living for us. (index fingers tap together at the tips) / Thank you, Jesus, for suffering for us. (index fingers point in opposite palms, signifying nails) / Thank you, Jesus, for dying for us. (index fingers make a cross) / Thank you, Jesus, for loving us. (point to one another) / Amen. /
+Pray: Thank you, Jesus, for coming to earth. (index fingers point up, then down) / Thank you, Jesus, for living for us. (index fingers tap together at the tips) /

+Thank you, Jesus, for suffering for us. (index fingers point in opposite palms, signifying nails) / Thank you, Jesus, for dying for us. (index fingers make a cross) / Thank you, Jesus, for loving us. (point to one another) / Amen. / Preparing to Hear the Story